liledix4/Discord-Server/README.md

 # Discord Server
-Discord server of liledix4.
+Discord server by liledix4.
 This repository contains setup and guidelines.